Guided Jam

 We will play in jam-friendly keys of G, A, C, and D. We will also occasionally play in B or E.

-Students who wish to lead a song should be prepared to do so: know the name of the song, the key, and the chord structure.
+Those who wish to lead a song should be prepared to do so: know the name of the song, the key, and the chord structure.
 Beginners are welcome to pass on leading.

 Songs that work best are singing songs that are bluegrass standards, or Americana or folk or country songs that can be “bluegrassified” and adapted to play “bluegrass style”.
 Songs that don’t work well are original compositions, songs with too many chords or chord changes, or aren’t well known by most participants.
 Fiddle tunes will be occasionally featured and may be led by Susan and Leslie, since these can be particularly challenging.